 Eyes on the Beach

-The easiest way to help is to keep your eyes peeled for European green crabs when you visit the beach.
+The easiest way to help is to keep your eyes peeled for European green crabs any time you visit the beach.
 Familiarize yourself with how to identify this species, and distinguish it from similar native species on our Crab Identification page.
-We have many native species that are similar in color and size to this species.
+We have many native species that are similar in color and size to this species, and are often mistaken for European green crab.
 So careful attention is required.

-If you find a live green crab or a molted shell in Washington, report it to Crab Team as soon as possible.
-You must leave the crab in place because it is illegal to possess a green crab in the State of Washington without a special permit.
+If you find a live green crab, or a molted shell in Washington, report it to Crab Team as soon as possible.
+You must leave a live crab in place because it is illegal to possess a green crab in the State of Washington without a special permit.
+This sounds counter intuitive, but is designed to protect native crabs from cases of mistaken identity, which is common.
 Take several pictures from different angles and distances to aid in confirming the identification.
-However, you can collect and keep molts if you find them to help in identification.
+If you find a molted shell, however, you can collect and keep it to help in identification.

 Boots in the Mud

 Ever wondered what citizen science is all about?
 Now is your chance to find out!
-We need volunteer monitors to assist in our monthly baited trapping and molt surveys.
+The majority of Crab Team’s 50 early detection sites is monitored by volunteers.
 Green crab volunteers are asked to:

 - Attend a training workshop to learn the protocols and how to identify crabs and other pocket estuary critters,

-- Join a team of 3-5 volunteers and decide on a site to monitor,
+- Join a team of 3-5 volunteers at one of our 50 monitoring sites,

-- Agree to visit the site monthly, April – September, to set traps (overnight) and conduct a molt survey,
+- Visit the site monthly, April through September, to set traps (overnight) and conduct a molt survey,

 - Record all species observed to contribute to a large scale data set on organisms that live in Salish Sea pocket estuaries,